Xilinx/DSP-PYNQ/README.md

 # pip3 install https://github.com/Xilinx/DSP-PYNQ/releases/download/v1.0_$BOARD/dsp_pynq-1.0-py3-none-any.whl
 # python3 -c 'import dsp_pynq; dsp_pynq.install_notebooks()'
 ```
-The notebooks should then be available from the JupyterLab file browser inside the `dsp_pynq` directory.
+The notebooks should then be available from the Jupyter file browser inside the `dsp_pynq` directory.

 ## Building the wheel
 > NOTE: This must be built on an x86 Linux PC, with Vivado and Python 3 installed and available on $PATH.
 This cannot be built on the board.